CVE-2020-10558 | Tesla Model 3 Hack by Jacob Archuleta

 The driving interface of Tesla Model 3 vehicles in any release before 2020.4.10 allows Denial of Service to occur due to improper process separation, which allows attackers to disable the speedometer, web browser, climate controls, turn signals, navigation, autopilot notifications, and blinker notifications along with other miscellaneous functions from the main screen.

-To exploit the vulnerability, a user has to go to a specially crafted web page.
+To exploit the Tesla Model 3 Hack, a user has to go to a special web page with the DoS code embedded.
 This web page will crash the chromium-based browser interface and inherently crash the entire Tesla Model 3 interface.

 If you want to test it out on your tesla before you update, feel free to go here.
 Please drive responsibly as this does not inhibit your ability to manually take over.
 You can still drive.